ishwar2303/prismcode-internship-project/README.md

 - Related Instructions will appear
 - Start Quiz

+## Exam page Features
+- Switch Questions
+- Mark as review
+- Counts Attempted and Remaining Question

 ### Basic Proctoring
 - Switching from exam window such as opening new tab or window is prohibited
-- Indulging in such activity will lead to automatic submission of exam
+- Involving in such activity will lead to automatic submission of exam